apache/arrow/docs/source/cpp/parquet.rst

 Performance and Memory Efficiency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For remote filesystems, use read coalescing to reduce number of API calls:
+For remote filesystems, use read coalescing (pre-buffering) to reduce number of API calls:

 .. code-block:: cpp